-With parks or locations in or near Seattle, Bellevue, Kirkland, Kenmore, Issaquah, Redmond, Carnation, and Monroe, we strive to select places that feel like true wilderness, and are also as close to home as possible.
+With parks or locations in or near Seattle, Bellevue, Kirkland, Kenmore, Issaquah, Redmond, Carnation, and Duvall, we strive to select places that feel like true wilderness, and are also as close to home as possible.
 We provide wild experiences that are convenient to access for families in the greater Seattle area.
 That way, the camp location can become a place for the whole family to continue to visit and enjoy throughout the year.
 For a map of our camp locations, click here.

 Every year, we get hundreds of positive comments from parents.
 They tell us that their students’ self-confidence and sense of empowerment increased.
 They tell us they learned to articulate their creativity in innovative ways, applying new knowledge and skills.
 Most importantly, they tell us they had fun.
 But you don’t have to believe what we say—listen to what our campers and their parents have told us in the testimonials below.